unrealwork/axibase-collector/jobs/docker.md

 - Create a [collector account](https://github.com/axibase/atsd/blob/master/administration/collector-rw-account.md) in ATSD.
 - Replace `atsd_host` and `atsd_https_port` with the ATSD hostname/IP address and https port (default 8443).
-- Replace `collector-rw` and `collector-password` with legitimate credentials in the script below.
+- Replace `collector-rw` and `collector-password` with valid credentials in the script below.
 - Start Axibase Collector container:

 ```properties